MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 When you connect to an online analytical processing (OLAP) source like SAP BW, you can't define any transformations, and the entire external model is taken from the source.
 For relational sources like SQL Server, you can still define a set of transformations per query, but those transformations are limited for performance reasons.

 Any transformations must be applied on every query to the underlying source, rather than once on data refresh.
 Transformations must be able to reasonably translate into a single native query.
-If you use a transformation that's too complex, you get an error that either it must be deleted or the connection model switched to import.
+If you use a transformation that's too complex, you get an error saying that either it must be deleted or the connection model must be switched to import.

 Also, the **Get Data** dialog or Power Query Editor use subselects within the queries they generate and send to retrieve data for a visual.
 Queries defined in Power Query Editor must be valid within this context.
 In particular, it's not possible to use a query with common table expressions, nor one that invokes stored procedures.